Cumbria County Council: History

 Control of the council swung back and forth.
-In its first four years (1973-1977) there was no overall control, but in 1977 the Conservatives gained a majority.
+In its first four years (1973–1977) there was no overall control, but in 1977 the Conservatives gained a majority.
 In 1981, this became a majority for Labour, and from 1985 there was again no one-party control.
 In 1997, Labour again took control, but they lost it in 2001.
 In the final years of its existence there again was no party with a majority.

 A proposal for Cumbria to become a unitary authority was made in 2007, and Cumbria went into consultation, with opposition coming from the district councils which would be abolished: Allerdale, Barrow-in-Furness, Carlisle, Copeland, Eden, and South Lakeland.
 In the event, the county was left out of the 2009 structural changes to local government in England.

 In 2008, the county council rejected a proposal to introduce a directly elected mayor, opting instead for a cabinet-style administration that resembled the status quo.
 During the same year, an administration of Conservatives and Liberal Democrats collapsed, suffering not least from lacking a majority in the council.
 Thirty-nine Labour members and three Independents exactly equalled the total of thirty-two Conservatives and ten Liberal Democrats.
 A minority Labour administration then took over running the council until the June 2009 elections, when a net gain of one seat from the Independents led to the creation of a new Conservative and Labour coalition.

 In 2020 the council approved Whitehaven coal mine for a third time.
 It will be the first deep coal mine in the UK in 30 years.
 The approval was widely criticised for its environmental damage and carbon emissions.
 Westmorland and Lonsdale MP Tim Farron described the coal mine as a "complete disaster for our children's future".

-In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the county will be reorganised into two unitary authorities.
-Cumbria County Council is to be abolished and its functions transferred to the new authorities.
-An eastern authority, to be known as Westmorland and Furness Council, will cover the current districts of Barrow-in-Furness, Eden, and South Lakeland, and a new western authority, to be known as Cumberland Council, will cover the current districts of Allerdale, Carlisle, and Copeland.
+In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the county would be reorganised into two unitary authorities.
+Cumbria County Council was to be abolished and its functions transferred to the new authorities.
+An eastern authority, known as Westmorland and Furness Council, now covers the former districts of Barrow-in-Furness, Eden, and South Lakeland, and a new western authority, known as Cumberland Council, covers the former districts of Allerdale, Carlisle, and Copeland.

 Elections

+The first election to the council was held in 1973.
+For its first year, the council acted as a shadow authority alongside the area's outgoing authorities until the new arrangements formally came into effect on 1 April 1974.
+Political control of the council from 1974 until its abolition in 2023 was as follows:

-The first elections to the authority were in 1973, and members have been elected since then every four years for a four-year term of office, with elections being held all together on the "first past the post" system.
+Elections were held every four years on the "first past the post" system.

-Since boundary changes in 2001, 84 councillors have been elected from 84 single-member electoral divisions.
+From boundary changes in 2001 until the council's abolition, 84 councillors were elected from 84 single-member electoral divisions.

 At the June 2009 elections, the outcome was 38 Conservatives members, 24 Labour, 16 Liberal Democrats and six Independents.
 A Labour-Conservative coalition was formed.